digiscot/digiscot-website/pages/milo.md

 #### Main database entities

-The system will still operate according to the same principles, allowing users to view, edit, and create new organisations, contacts, volunteers and opportunities.
+The system will still operate according to the same principles, allowing users to view, edit, and create new **organisations**, **contacts**, **volunteers** and **opportunities**.
 TSIs will also be able to record interactions, although this will be done in a slightly different way from the existing system.

 #### What is happening to Episodes and Interactions?